ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0

+## allow_nondeterministic_optimize_skip_unused_shards {#allow-nondeterministic-optimize-skip-unused-shards}

+Allow nondeterministic (like `rand` or `dictGet`, since later has some caveats with updates) functions in sharding key.

+Possible values:

+-   0 — Disallowed.
+-   1 — Allowed.

+Default value: 0

 ## optimize_skip_unused_shards_nesting {#optimize-skip-unused-shards-nesting}

 Controls [`optimize_skip_unused_shards`](#optimize-skip-unused-shards) (hence still requires [`optimize_skip_unused_shards`](#optimize-skip-unused-shards)) depends on the nesting level of the distributed query (case when you have `Distributed` table that look into another `Distributed` table).